QuantGeekDev/QuantGeekDev/README.md

 I've been coding since 12 years old, and somehow I'm still coding...
 In my free time, I love to dabble in Mechanistic Interpretation.
 I'm certified to operate IBM's range of quantum computers with Qiskit.
-Obsessed with building and learning
+Obsessed with building and learning.
+I like Typescript.
+I like Rust.
+I like Go.
+I like Python.
+I...
+I like to code in general.
 ### Author of MCP-Framework, mcp-docker, mcp-mongo, and the lmao-lang programming language... and some other junk

 ### Community Manager for r/modelcontextprotocol and the MCP Discord - the #1 spot for mcp discussion and insight